whoisjorge/vue-palmer/README.md

 I know this is pretty much a self-development repository, but remember you can **Fork It And Make Your Own!** :fire:

 Just in case:
 - Create a new feature branch : `git checkout -b new-feature`
+- _Write your code... and comment it!_
-- Commit changes : `git commit -am 'awesome new feature!'`
+- Commit changes : `git commit -am 'Awesome new feature!'`
-- PushPushPush : `git push origin new-feature`
+- Push to the branch : `git push origin new-feature`
+- Submit a pull request

 ## License